sajadhsm/new-word-tab/README.md

 ## Description

 Replace the new tab page with a new word definition and examples.

+### Features:

+- Listen to word pronunciation
-You can also listen to the word pronunciation.
-Switch between Light & Dark themes that best suit your desktop.
+- Switch between Light & Dark themes that best suit your desktop
+- Mark words as "learned" so they will not show up in your new tabs
+- Search for custom words definitions
+- Quickly look up word in Google translate

-More features like _Words list management_ & _Favorite sites shortcuts_ will be added soon to give you more options on the new tab behavior.
+More features like _Favorite sites shortcuts_ will be added soon to give you more options on the new tab behavior.

 ## Contribution